West Africa is an interesting puzzle when it comes to budget travel.

-First, it gives you the flexibility to choose a cheaper guesthouse that doesn’t have a mosquito net, without subjecting yourself to malarial bites all night long (a real risk – I got malaria during my trip).
+First, it gives you the flexibility to choose a cheaper guesthouse with no mosquito net without subjecting yourself to malarial bites all night long (a real risk – I got malaria during my trip).

 I've pitched my tent inside plenty of cheap motel rooms.

-Second, in the more expensive resort areas, you might find a hotel that allows camping for much lower rates.
+Second, you might find a hotel that allows camping for much lower rates in the more expensive resort areas.